Bachelor of Arts (Hons.), Geography • University of Newcastle

 Lara graduated from the University of Newcastle, England, in 2019 with a Bachelor of Arts (Hons) in Geography.
 She enjoyed elective courses in environmental science, weather systems and climate change, broadening her understanding of global climate and sustainability key trends and challenges.
-Lara particularly enjoyed Human Geography, specialising in economic and political theory, development and globalisation.
-She completed a 10,000 word dissertation, which entailed travelling to Mumbai, India, to independently research the effects of globalisation on the Mumbai Dabbawalas.
+Lara particularly enjoyed Human Geography, specializing in economic and political theory, development and globalization.
+She completed a 10,000 word dissertation, which entailed travelling to Mumbai, India, to independently research the effects of globalization on the Mumbai Dabbawalas.
 Lara’s specific focus within sustainability more generally include the circular economy, ESG investing, sustainable supply chains and sustainable fashion.

 Throughout university summers Lara has focused on gaining experience within Start-Ups and large Coporates, working across Sales, Marketing and Event Management.
 Whilst at university she joined a FinTech as a brand ambassador, promoting the app to students on campus and running numerous targeted events to increase app engagement.
 After graduating, she joined Thomas Tipple, an FMCG challenger brand, launching the company into stores such as Wholefoods, meeting with stakeholders and pitching to global retailers.
 Her work experience has shown her that while a corporate career in a traditional sector is enjoyable, she feels that the skill-set she has developed will be useful in helping companies to achieve Sustainable Development Goals, where her passion lies.